 The Graduate Division will work with the Academic Senate's Graduate Council, schools/divisions, and departments to periodically assess the impact of this new two-pronged approach, with the first assessment occurring no later than 2025.
 As clear areas of improvement emerge, we will jointly explore refining the approach.

 In an effort to promote university-wide transparency, all block grant and diversity allocations will now be posted online, easily reachable from the Graduate Division website.
-The direct link for FY 22/23 allocations can be found here.
+The direct link

 Retaining the Names and Honoring Prior Commitments